genetrydash/GBDASH/Readme.md

 ## develop info

-The game is being developed with gb studio in the C programming language.
+The game is being developed with gb studio in the C programming language (based on GBDK).
 This is just beginning its development, so there won't be too frequent updates

 ## extra

-Join to our discord server: https://discord.gg/fwWqcfbC
+If do you want to contribute to this project, please Join to our discord server: https://discord.gg/fwWqcfbC